Troubleshoot client/server connectivity in Endpoint Protection

-Note: To quickly check if this issue exists or has been resolved on the system in question, download and run SymHelp.
+This article describes how to troubleshoot client-to-manager connectivity issues.
+To quickly check if this issue exists or has been resolved on the computer, download and run SymHelp.

-- Client is not showing a green dot in the Taskbar.
+- SEP client is not showing a green dot in the Taskbar.

-- Client is not showing a green dot in the Symantec Endpoint Protection Manager console.
+- SEP client is not showing a green dot in the Symantec Endpoint Protection Manager console.

 About communication problems